September 3, 2024 (en Español)

 Why is Chiquita Canyon, LLC (Chiquita) not taking the reaction and its impacts on the community, or the community’s complaints, seriously?

 Chiquita cares about the community and takes seriously the community’s complaints.
-Chiquita has established a new Community Relief Program to assist with offsetting costs associated with odor mitigation.
-Through this program, residents of Val Verde, Live Oak, Hasley Hills, Hillcrest Parkway, Hasley Canyon, and Stevenson Ranch are able to request funding that can be used for expenses associated with odor mitigation, including temporary relocation, home hardening, and increased utility bills.
-Applicants may also request an air filtration device or replacement air filters.
-Funding will be available on a monthly basis.
-If you are interested in applying for this program, visit https://www.chiquitalandfillcommunityrelief.com/ to apply.
-Please note that submission of the application form and receipt of compensation does not constitute a release of any legal claims you may have against the Landfill or any related entities and does not constitute a waiver of any additional damages to which you may be entitled.
+The Chiquita Canyon Landfill Community Relief Program was initiated in March 2024 to assist with offsetting costs associated with odor mitigation for those living in communities surrounding the Landfill.
+Through this Program, residents of Val Verde, Live Oak, Hasley Hills, Hillcrest Parkway, Hasley Canyon, and Stevenson Ranch have been able to request funding that can be used to assist with expenses such as temporary relocation, home hardening, and increased utility bills.
+Program applicants could also request an air filtration device or replacement air filters.
+As a result of long-term trends in on-site surface emissions data and off-site air quality data, Chiquita decided to end the Community Relief Program at the end of February 2025.

 There have been many complaints from the community of eye irritation, respiratory symptoms, and skin issues.
 Why has Chiquita continued to say there are no health impacts facing the local community?

-Chiquita fully recognizes that neighboring communities are suffering odor-related impacts as a result of the reaction.
+Chiquita fully recognizes that neighboring communities are suffering odor-related impacts.
 Recognizing these impacts, Chiquita has committed and is currently working to provide assistance to those affected by odors from the Landfill.
 The current data and evaluation by experts, including an independent health risk evaluation conducted at the direction of the Los Angeles County Department of Public Health, show that there are no anticipated long-term health impacts from these odors.
 However, the study by the Department of Public Health states, and Chiquita recognizes, that odors may cause short-term health impacts or may otherwise affect quality of life.

 Pursuant to a Stipulated Order for Abatement with South Coast AQMD, Chiquita was required to have prepared by a third party an analysis of potential health impacts and an assessment of potential odor impacts.
 In compliance with this requirement, toxicologists with CTEH prepared a Health Impacts Report and toxicologists with Intertox prepared an Odor Impacts Assessment Report.
 An easy-to-read summary of the reports is attached immediately below, along with copies of the reports and supporting information: